saztronaut/pace_phri/README.md

 get date for week one target from DDL
 *incTarget()*
 send date from updateTarget or from bump button to updateTarget.php

+#### At the end of 12 weeks
+*twelveWeek()* - appears if not yet dismissed and participant has finished week 12.
+Shows a modal to redirect participants to a summary to see how their walking progressed over the 12 months, to allow them to complete a feedback form and to state whether they want to continue or not

 #### Baseline:
 - Users must be able to enter their steps before being given a target.